What is Depression?

 Minor depression is a less severe diagnosis of Depression than Major depression, though both often require treatment.

 Adjustment disorder is a psychological reaction to a recent event that may result in persistent or even prolonged depressed mood.

 Treatment Options for Depression

 Two common treatments for depression are psychotherapy and medications.
 As current research consistently demonstrates, a combined approach to treatment is more likely to reduce symptoms than a single treatment approach.

-True psychotherapy can only be delivered, to individuals, groups, or families by licenced mental health professionals.
+True psychotherapy can only be delivered, to individuals, groups, or families by licensed mental health professionals.
 Bridges to Recovery specializes in a particular form of psychotherapy called psychodynamic therapy.
 In psychodynamic therapy, the psychotherapist and the patient work together to identify current sources of stress, and to examine whether current stressors may be linked to events from early life history and development.

 Psychotherapy seeks not only to bring relief from current suffering, but also to provide insights into how the individual came to feel the way they do about themselves and about their relationships with other people